avarga1/Data-Collector/README.md

 `pip install -r requirements.txt -t /path/to/target/directory`

 # License
 This code is released under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE(LICENSE) file for more details.